tonievictor/dotenv/README.md

 # Go Dotenv

-## Description:

-**Go Dotenv** is a lightweight Go package designed to simplify the configuration of your Go applications by loading environment variables from a `.env` file (or any file of your choice).
-It provides a flexible structure, allowing you to customize the configuration process based on your application's needs.
+A lightweight Go package designed to simplify the configuration of your Go applications by loading environment variables from a `.env` file (or any file of your choice)

 **Note:** The default `env` file is a ".env" file at the root of the project and the default `logger` writes to `os.Stdout`

-## Features:
-- **Simple Configuration:** Easily load environment variables from a specified .env file or use default values.
-- **Logger Integration:** Seamlessly integrate with your existing logging infrastructure by accepting a `*log.Logger` as a parameter.
-- **Error Handling:** Provides clear error messages for quick debugging.
-- **Customization:** Customize the configuration process by specifying a filename, logger, or both, depending on your application requirements.

 ## Installation
 ```bash